turnermike/laravel-docker-bootstrap/README.md

-# AtoMc Hockey Website 2018
-A custom web application developed by Cossette for McDonalds.
+# Laravel Docker Boostrap
+A custom boostrap based off of Laravel, Docker and Webpack.

 Using:

 - Docker
 - Laravel
+- Webpack

 # Project Setup